-On tour, The Dovells backed up Fabian, Chubby Checker, and Jackie Wilson and often recorded as an unaccredited vocal group behind Checker (that's them on the hit "Let's Twist Again").
+On tour The Dovells backed up Fabian, Chubby Checker, and Jackie Wilson and often recorded as an unaccredited vocal group behind Checker (that's them on the hit "Let's Twist Again").
 They toured continuously, until tensions arose and ultimately exploded at a Christmas show performance in Miami Beach in December 1963.
 Over differences in direction, Len Barry quit the group.
 He soon signed with Decca as a solo act and in 1965 his single, "1-2-3" went to number two on Billboard's chart.
 He would hit the Top 40 twice more with the early 1966 follow-ups "Like a Baby" (#27 in 1966) and "Somewhere" (#26 in 1966).

-In 1974, the Dovells recorded a cover of "Dancin' In The Street" which had been a huge hit for Martha and the Vandellas ten years before in 1964, but their version, for the Event label, barely charted at number 105.
-They continued to perform until Satin gave notice that he too, would be leaving the group.
+In 1974, the Dovells recorded a cover of "Dancin' In The Street" which had been a huge hit for Martha and the Vandellas ten years before, but their version, for the Event label, barely charted at number 105.
+They continued to perform until Satin gave notice that he too would be leaving the group.
 Stevens and Summers decided to continue, having new band members filling in on vocals and developing a Dean Martin /Jerry Lewis-styled stage act to go with their million-selling hits.
-This approach enabled them to work for another 16 weeks a year in Las Vegas.
+This approach enabled them to work for another sixteen weeks a year in Las Vegas.

 In 1991, Len Barry rejoined Summer and Stevens for two reunion performances.
-The pair continued to tour nationally and internationally and have performed for former president Bill Clinton twice at inaugural balls.
-Summers also produced corporate events and runs an advertising agency when not performing with the Dovells.
+The pair continued to tour nationally and internationally and performed for U.S. President Bill Clinton twice at inaugural balls.
+Summers also produced corporate events and runs an advertising agency when not performing with The Dovells.